kevinfrayed-knot/class-project-mdht-website/README.md

 - A website for a group of DJ's.
 The main objective is to be a central hub for their digital brand.
 Additionally users can listen dj mixes by MDHT.

+# How to Use
+- current functionality is limited ssending a message through the form on contact.html

 # Pages
 - Home(index.html)
 - About(about.html)